coq/platform/README.md

 See [Charter](charter.md) for the coq platform concept.

+# **ATTENTION - master branch**

+Please do not use the master branch of Coq Platform unless you are involved in package development and want to use the master / development versions of all packages.
+The master branch is different from the release branches and release tags of the Coq platform.
+The release branches and tags use hand picked versions of packages, while the master branch always uses the latest version.

+The current release branches are:
+- [v8.13](https://github.com/coq/platform/tree/v8.13) (beta for Coq 8.13+beta)
+- [v8.12](https://github.com/coq/platform/tree/v8.12) (released for Coq 8.12.2 and same package set as the legacy Windows installer)

 # Note on Licenses

 The Coq platform setup scripts and the selection of packages and patches are licensed Creative Commons CC0.